Insights and Updates

 2. Optimize Payment Terms

-• Shorten payment terms where possible
+• Shorten payment terms where feasible

-3. Improve Invoicing Processes
+3. Improve Invoicing

 • Send invoices immediately upon delivery

-• Use electronic invoicing for faster delivery
+• Use electronic invoicing for faster receipt

-4. Enhance Collection Procedures
+4. Strengthen Collection Procedures

-• Send payment reminders before due dates
+• Send reminders before due dates, not after

 • Follow up promptly on overdue accounts

-• Establish escalation procedures for late payments
+• Establish clear escalation paths for chronic late payers

 5. Offer Multiple Payment Options

-• Accept credit cards, ACH transfers, and digital payments
+• Accept ACH transfers, credit cards, and digital payments

-• Implement online payment portals
+• Set up an online payment portal

-• Reduce friction in the payment process
+• Reduce friction wherever possible in the payment process

 6. Monitor Customer Payment Patterns